It’s a simple cake, no fuss and no frills. Quick to put together, and filled with memories.

 Once the cake has cooled, make the ganache.

 Bring 6 ounces full-fat coconut milk or heavy cream to a simmer and pour over 8 ounces chocolate chips of choice, I used bittersweet.
+You can add a tsp. of instant espresso here too to enhance the coffee flavor.
 Let sit for a couple of minutes, then gently whisk until the chocolate is melted and combined.
 Let this cool for a few more minutes, then glaze the cake.

 You can just glaze it in the pan if you like and cut the squares out, that’s how mom did it!
 We were too impatient for a fancy cake plate, especially for an after-school snack.